 I spoke to a couple of people who flew economy, they were happy with the food, personal entertainment and seats.
 Compared to other airlines Finnair seem to put the passengers first which is a refreshing change.

-Check out the full review of this Japan snowboarding holiday in Hokkaido.
-In summary, we snowboarded in both Niseko ski area and Sapporo Kokusai.
+The full review of my time in Japan will have to wait for another day.
+But we snowboarded in both Niseko ski area and Sapporo Kokusai.
 Early season conditions were not ideal for the first couple of days in Niseko, but we still had fun.

 However, it then snowed non-stop for around 24 hours.
 So in Kokusai we had around 25 to 40cm of fresh powder to play in.
 It carried on snowing moderately most of the day and earlier tracks had been covered by more snow.